The Best 4 Day Vancouver Itinerary by a Local

 This tropical paradise is located in Queen Elizabeth Park, about a 10 to 15-minute walk from VanDusen Garden.
 The temperate conservatory is home to various tropical birds, plants, and other exotic creatures.

 While in the park, also head to the lookout located atop Vancouver's highest point for sensational city views.
 You could even grab lunch at the renowned Seasons in the Park restaurant.
-However, based on your next stop, I would recommend just getting a drink or returning for dinner.
+However, based on your next stop, just visit for a drink or return for dinner.

 Granville Island Public Market

-Granville Island is a fun thing to do in Vancouver, Canada, as you can get items here you cannot get anywhere else.
-This includes souvenirs, first nations art, unique jewellery, and even witches' brooms!
+Going to Granville Island is a fun thing to do in Vancouver, Canada, as you can get items here you cannot get anywhere else.
+This includes souvenirs, First Nations art, unique jewelry, and even witches' brooms!

 Begin exploring by wandering around the shops and visiting some of Granville Island's unique attractions, such as the Houseboats and Giants' Silo Mural.
 Next, head to the Central Public Market.
 At the large indoor market, you can purchase meals, snacks, and high-quality ingredients from a range of long-time vendors.

-I recommend picking up some snacks or meals for a well-deserved picnic stop.
-Settle down in the inside or outside eating areas, or pack up your goodies and take the Aquabus back Downtown.
-If you're travelling with children, Granville Island also has a Kids' Market with a play area, toy and clothing shops, and an arcade.
+Picking up some snacks or ready-to-eat meals for a well-deserved picnic stop is recommended.
+Settle down in the indoor or outdoor eating areas, or pack up your goodies and take the Aquabus back Downtown.
+If you're traveling with children, Granville Island also has a Kids' Market with a play area, toy and clothing shops, and an arcade.

 David Lam Park

 Directly across from Granville Island Public Market is David Lam Park.
 Take the Aquabus across False Creek to reach it from the market.
 Here, you can relax with your picnic and walk around to the end of the Seawall or into Yaletown.
-While in the park, you'll enjoy harbour views, lush green space, and pretty flower gardens.
+While in the park, you can enjoy harbor views, lush green space, and pretty flower gardens.

 Yaletown